AFLplusplus/AFLplusplus/docs/FAQ.md

      b) For PCGUARD instrumented binaries it is much more difficult.
-Here you can either modify the __sanitizer_cov_trace_pc_guard function in llvm_mode/afl-llvm-rt.o.c to write a backtrace to a file if the ID in __afl_area_ptr[*guard] is one of the unstable edge IDs.
+Here you can either modify the __sanitizer_cov_trace_pc_guard function in instrumentation/afl-llvm-rt.o.c to write a backtrace to a file if the ID in __afl_area_ptr[*guard] is one of the unstable edge IDs.
         (Example code is already there).
-        Then recompile and reinstall llvm_mode and rebuild your target.
+        Then recompile and reinstall instrumentation and rebuild your target.
         Run the recompiled target with afl-fuzz for a while and then check the file that you wrote with the backtrace information.
         Alternatively you can use `gdb` to hook __sanitizer_cov_trace_pc_guard_init